Quantum Vacuum energy as the origin of Gravity: Closing Remarks

 \section{Closing Remarks}

-Having already summarized the unconventional perspective on Gravity developed in this article and its implications in the Abstract and Introduction, we close with some suggestions for further investigations and discuss some open questions.
-There are currently many open avenues for testing (and falsifying) our main proposals.
+Having already summarized the unconventional perspective on Gravity developed in this article and its implications in the Introduction, we close with some suggestions for further investigations and discuss some open questions.
+There are currently many open avenues for testing (and falsifying) our main proposals, in addition to those considered in the last section.